|

 Export Letter of Credit Advising

-Once the authenticity of the Letter of Credit is verified, we will advise the Letter of Credit to the Exporter (Beneficiary) or their Banker’s (the Second Advising Bank) accordingly.
+The Letter of Credit can be in the form of SWIFT, Mail or Telex.
+Once the authenticity of the Letter of Credit is verified, the bank will advise the Letter of Credit to the Exporter (Beneficiary) or their banker’s (the Second Advising Bank) accordingly.

 |